-Difficult to reach orgasm – Get the help of good vibrations
+Difficulty achieving orgasm – enjoy the help of good vibrations

-There are women who think that a “real” orgasm is the one that comes during intercourse without clitoris being stimulated.
-But it is a fact that most women most easily orgasm by clitoral stimulation.
-In addition, it becomes easier to achieve orgasm during intercourse if you practice on your own – and thus know what you enjoy.
-So if you do have difficulty reaching an orgasm, you are not alone!
+There are some women who think that a “real” orgasm is the one that comes during intercourse, without the clitoris being stimulated.
+But the fact is, most women most easily achieve orgasm by clitoral stimulation.
+It’s also easier to achieve orgasm during intercourse if you practise on your own – and thus know what you enjoy.
+So if you do have difficulty achieving orgasm, you’re not alone!

-During an orgasm several relaxing and analgesics, such as oxytocin and endorphins, will make you feel good.
+An orgasm releases several relaxing, analgesic substances, such as oxytocin and endorphins, which make you feel good.
 Orgasm is something we all feel good about – but it’s not always easy to achieve.
-It is estimated that about 75 percent of all women need extra clitoral stimulation to get orgasm in sexual intercourse.
-Vibration often makes it even easier.
+It is estimated that about 75% of all women need extra clitoral stimulation to achieve orgasm during sexual intercourse.
+Vibrations often make it even easier.
 I recommend two vibrators for clitoral stimulation: Belladot Ingrid, a soft and flexible finger vibrator, and Belladot Ester, a small but powerful clitoral vibrator.
-You can switch between using vibrators and to stimulate to orgasm with your fingers.
-Bring your experience when you’re having sex with a partner and dare to show what you enjoy.
+You can switch between using a vibrator and bringing yourself to orgasm with your fingers.
+Bring your experience with you when you have sex with a partner, and have the courage to show them what you enjoy.

-Stress and demands makes it difficult to enjoy
+Stress and demands makes it hard to enjoy

-In women seeking help for orgasm problems there is a big difference in what is experienced as a problem.
-It can be anything from having ever experienced an orgasm to worry about not getting orgasm while being with a partner.
-You may get orgasm on your own, but not with anyone else.
-There can be problems if your partner feel like a failure when you do not have an orgasm.
-Being able to put words on what you think and feel is very helpful.
-It’s not uncommon for you to be unhappy with your cohabitation, but it’s hard to say that and instead loses your desire for sex – and the orgasm becomes absent.
+Women seeking help with orgasm have widely varying perceptions of exactly what a problem is.
+It could be anything from never having experienced an orgasm, to worry about not achieving orgasm while they’re with a partner.
+They may have an orgasm when they’re on their own, but not with anyone else.
+One problem may be that your partner feels like a failure when you don’t have an orgasm.
+Being able to put what you think and feel into words is very helpful.
+It’s not uncommon for women to be dissatisfied in their life with their partner, but find it hard to talk about.
+Instead they lose their desire for sex – and there goes the orgasm.

 Explore your own sexuality

 Try to get to know your body and your genitals when you’re alone.
 You can feel where it’s nice to be touched and what you can do to get excited.
-Fantasize freely about a situation that gets you excited or read erotic literature.
+Fantasize freely about a situation that turns you on, or read erotic literature.
 Give yourself time and peace to explore yourself without the need for an orgasm.
-Eventually you may be looking for an outlet for all the sexual tension in your body.
+Eventually, you may long for an outlet for all the sexual tension in your body.

 Pelvic floor exercises for increased pleasure

-Trained pelvic floor muscles provides the conditions for stronger and more pleasant orgasms.
+Well-trained pelvic floor muscles provide the right conditions for stronger and more pleasant orgasms.
 Train by squeezing and lifting the pelvic floor muscles as much as possible, hold for a few seconds and relax for 10 seconds.
 Repeat for a few minutes and do this a few times a day.
 Feel free to use Belladot Britt pelvic floor trainers.
 They facilitate exercise because they make it easier to find the right muscles.
-The first time the balls are used, it is easiest to lay down.
-Lubricant makes them easier to insert and prevent irritation of the vagina.
+The first time the balls are used, it’s easiest to lay down.
+Lubricant makes them easier to insert and prevents irritation of the vagina.

 Orgasm during intercourse alone?

-There are women who receive orgasm without clitoral stimulation.
-How the genitals are designed plays a part in how we get orgasm.
-How the vulva (outer genitals) is constructed, how the clitoris looks and where it is placed plays in.
-The visible part of the clitoris is like a “button” where the internal lips meet, but it has branches and nerve threads that can stretch right down to the inner sides of the thighs.
+There are women who achieve orgasm without clitoral stimulation.
+How the genitals are designed plays a part in how orgasm is achieved.
+How the vulva (outer genitalia) is constructed, what the clitoris looks like and where it is placed are other factors.
+The visible part of the clitoris is like a “button” where the inner lips labia meet, but a clitoris has branches and nerve threads that can reach right down to the inner thighs.

-About 10 percent of all women never achieve orgasm, either with partners or masturbation but can still enjoy the caresses, closeness and intimacy with a partner.
-Among the remaining 90 percent, there are women who always have an orgasm, and those who have only had a few orgasms.
+About 10% of all women never achieve orgasm, either with a partner or by masturbating, but they can still enjoy caresses, closeness and intimacy with a partner.
+Among the remaining 90%, there are women who always have an orgasm, and those who have had only a few orgasms.

-If you take medicine for high blood pressure, depression, Parkinson’s or rheumatism the orgasmic ability can be affected.
-Injury of the spinal cord and central nervous system can also make it harder to reach orgasm.
-If you have experienced violence during sex or learned as a child that sex is bad, you carry with you experiences that can make it harder for you to enjoy sex and orgasm.
+If you take medication for high blood pressure, depression, Parkinson’s or rheumatism, this could affect your ability to achieve orgasm.
+Injury of the spinal cord and central nervous system can also make it harder to achieve.
+If you have experienced violence during sex or learned as a child that sex is bad, you may carry experiences that make it harder for you to enjoy sex and achieve orgasm.

-Do not hesitate to contact a gynecologist, midwife or sexologist if you want information and help finding your lust and orgasm ability.
+Do not hesitate to contact a gynaecologist, midwife or sexologist if you would like more information and help in finding your libido and ability to achieve orgasm.